valeriapolozun/udacity_operationalizing_ML/README.md

 # Operationalizing Machine Learning with Microsoft Azure

 In this project I demonstrate how to operationalize a ML model in MS Azure.
 This process includes the steps of model creation, model deployment as well as providing an URL end-point so that the model can be accessible by end-users.
-I will also create a pipeline of the ML training and publish the training pipeline to an endpoint so that it can be consumed.
+I will also create a pipeline of the ML training, deploy & publish the training pipeline to an endpoint so that it can be consumed.

 We can differentiate 2 endpoints in this project:
 - model endpoint URL: this enables the end-users to use the trained model and make predictions with it